The Halfords Board represented equally by female and male members

 *Fast Fact figures relate to 4th April 2015 - 1st April 2016

 My primary role is to lead the Board and ensure that it works effectively and collaboratively to create sustainable, long-term shareholder value.

 Good corporate governance is a key element of our business success.
 The Board is therefore committed to ensuring that high standards of governance, values and behaviours are consistently applied throughout the Group.
-These elements are critical to business integrity and maintaining investors' trust in Halfords.
+These elements are critical to business integrity and maintaining the trust of all stakeholders in Halfords.

-I would encourage you to attend this year's AGM and meet me and the Board.
+I would encourage you to attend this year's AGM where you can meet me and my Board colleagues.

 Statement of Compliance with UK Corporate Governance Code